AvyayaJha/Diamonds-Research-Project/README.md

 Welcome to my Diamond Research Project GitHub Repository.
-You can view my report titled 'Diamonds Report', and can check out the entirety of my project in the file 'Diamonds Research Project'
+You can view my report titled '(Report) Diamonds Research Project', and can check out the entirety of my project in the .ipynb file 'Diamonds Research Project'